Gum Disease Irvine, CA

 Solutions for gum disease can help restore your overall oral health.
 Gum disease is largely preventable.
 However, if treatment is needed, you will need to see a dental professional.

-Solutions for gum disease are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Solutions for gum disease are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Take the first step toward recovery.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.

 Understanding Gum Disease

 According to the American Dental Association, gum disease is an infection of the tissues surrounding and supporting the teeth.
 Gum disease, also known as periodontal disease, is not always accompanied by pain—meaning that patients may not even know that they have it.

 Usually, gum disease is caused by a poor oral hygiene routine that allows an excess of plaque (a sticky film of bacteria) to build up on the teeth.
 When plaque hardens under the gumline into tartar, it becomes more difficult to remove.
 At this point, the patient will be unable to remove the plaque and tartar without professional dental cleaning.